joemoose/dungeoneers.d20/docs/combat.md

 ## Berserkers

 While in a battle frenzy, damage from melee attacks is **enhanced**, but your HP is reduced to **zero** while berserk.
 After defeating an opponent, you'll always move towards and attack the next closest opponent.
-A WIL save is required to become berserk and also to stop the frenzy.
+A WIL save is required to become berserk and also stop the frenzy.

 ## Subdual